The 80s – A Decade Like No Other [Embracing Nostalgia]

 Courtney Gaines, Malachai Boardman.

-1980s Remakes & Nostalgia
+80s Remakes & Nostalgia

 Some of the most original films were made in the 80s.
 Casting and character development set these movies apart from today’s movies.
 In most cases, it’s not the plot that makes the movies; it’s casting the right actors.

-Ghostbusters would not have worked without Bill Murray and Dan Aykroyd, Back to the Future would have flopped without Michael J. Fox and Christopher Lloyd, and Friday the 13th would not have been so good without Betsy Palmer playing Jason’s sadistic mom.
+Ghostbusters would not have worked without Bill Murray and Dan Aykroyd, Back to the Future flopped without Michael J. Fox and Christopher Lloyd, and Friday the 13th would not have been so good without Betsy Palmer playing Jason’s sadistic mom.

 How about the Vacation movie series?
 Could anyone other than Chevy Chase pull it off?